 “Yes,” I answered quite exasperated, “I can read minds.
 I am a true psychic.”

-“So why did you lie to me about it, then?”
+Melody stared with an intensity I had never seen before.
+Quite a statement considering the woman.
+“So why did you lie to me about it, then?” she roared.

-“I don’t believe I did.
+I sighed.
+“I don’t believe I ever lied.
 I never told you I couldn’t read minds.”

 “I’m sure you did at some point, but it doesn’t matter.
 How do your abilities work?”

+I shrugged quite earnestly and with a bit of remorse.
 “I’m not sure.
-I could read minds ever since I was a child.
+I’ve had the ability to read minds ever since I was a child.
 I have to want to read thoughts for my powers to work so it’s not like I have thousands of voices echoing in my head at once.
-Conscious thoughts are a lot easier to get than the subconscious ones though I can get either one if I concentrate long enough.
+Conscious thoughts are a lot easier to get than the subconscious ones though I can get either if I concentrate long enough.
 It doesn’t take long for me to read either.
-Sometimes I didn’t even have to use the social media page as I had everything you needed after I simply glanced at the client.”
+Sometimes I didn’t even have to use the social media page as I had everything you needed after a simple glance of the client.”

 “You told me you were a conman, though.
 Was that the con?
 Was it some sort of meta thing, like telling me you were a conman was the con?”

-“I am a conman because I told people I could read their futures.
+“I am a conman because I told people I can read their futures.
 I cannot.
-I only provided people what they wanted to hear based on how they were feeling.
-People need comfort so I like to think that I provided them with at least some modicum of it.”
+I only provided people with what they wanted to hear based on how they were feeling.
+People need comfort, so I like to think that I provided them with at least some modicum of it.”

 “Why did you agree to my plan, then, if you can actually read minds?”